PedroMiguelTorresCarneiro/IC/project1/partII/README.md

 In audio processing, noise is an unwanted alteration of the audio samples, it drowns out the original audio and causes a lower audio quality in general.

 In our work, we use a random number generator to generate a random amount of noise which we then add to our original samples.
 The noise level is the amount of noise we add to the audio, it can range from 0 to 32767 (32767 is the max range of the amplitude values).
-For a good test value, we recommend using a noise level ranging from 10000 to 15000, this way the noise is noticeable but now overwhelming.
+For a good test value, we recommend using a noise level ranging from 10000 to 15000, this way the noise is noticeable but not overwhelming.

 By running
 ```bash